Case Study: Crisis communication during a hijack

 EgyptAir flight 181 carrying 81 passengers and crew, en route from Alexandria to Cairo, was hijacked at approx. 8.30am by an assailant suspected being armed with a bomb.
 The plane then landed at Larnaca Airport in Cyprus.

-FCM Dubai, however, did have an affected passenger.
-Here is the process they followed:
+FCM UAE, however, did have an affected passenger.
+Here is the process they followed, which is the global standard across FCM.

 - Crisis was identified